syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 ## Month navigation direction

 The month view of a Scheduler can be oriented in both horizontal and vertical directions.
-You can change the direction of navigation using the `MonthNavigationDirection` property of `MonthViewSettings`.
-By default, the month navigation direction is set to Horizontal.
+You can change the direction of navigation using the `MonthNavigationDirection` property of `MonthViewSettings.` By default, the month navigation direction is set to Horizontal.

 {% tabs %}
 {% highlight xaml %}